Cai-Lab-at-University-of-Michigan/nGauge/tutorials/install_blender_ubuntu/README.md

 Using Blender with nGauge requires the installation of nGauge in one of the Python system paths which are accessible from Blender.
 In this example, I will show how to setup nGauge to work with Ubuntu 20.04 LTS.
+All commands listed here were verified to work on a clean install of Ubuntu with updated standard libraries in October of 2021.

 ## Install Python Libraries
 Run the following commands in the system terminal: